hrithikthakur/snapfix/docs/QUICK_START.md

-# Quick Start: Distributing SnapFix
+# Quick Start: Distributing flickfix

 This is a quick reference guide.
 For detailed information, see [DISTRIBUTION_GUIDE.md](./DISTRIBUTION_GUIDE.md).